leomds/leomds/README.md

 <img width="80" align='left' height="80" src="https://i.pinimg.com/originals/c0/48/b1/c048b1c59cc566f93f1eaeb66347eb55.gif?fit=1281%2C716&ssl=1"/>

 # Hey, I'm Leo!
-<p>I'm an AI Engineer, passionate about Data Science and ML development, where I blend my passion for technology with precision and innovation.
+<p>I'm an AI QA Engineer, passionate about Data Science and ML development, where I blend my passion for technology with precision and innovation.
 In my role, I'm dedicated to developing rigorous tests that ensure software quality and reliability.
 My work is more than just a job; it's a space where I challenge myself daily and contribute to the advancement of technology in meaningful ways.<p/>
 <p>Outside of work, I have a deep love for video games.
 Gaming is not just a pastime for me; it's a journey into different worlds, an exploration of stories, and a test of skills and strategies.
 Additionally, I'm an avid reader.
 Books are my gateway to different perspectives and ideas, fueling both my imagination and professional creativity.<p/>
 <p>I thrive on challenges.
 Whether it's tackling a complex testing problem, mastering a new game, or delving into a thought-provoking book, I'm always seeking to push the boundaries of what's possible.
 I believe that every challenge is an opportunity to learn, grow, and innovate.<p/>